Residential Services

 • Nutritious meals and transportation

-Success in the Emergency Shelter is measured by each child’s ability to demonstrate age-appropriate personal safety strategies—an essential skill shown to reduce the risk of future abuse.
-For the year ending September 30, 2024, 96% of children (53 out of 55) receiving short-term care in the MCS Emergency Shelter successfully demonstrated at least two personal safety strategies.
+Success in the Emergency Shelter is measured by each child’s ability to demonstrate age-appropriate personal safety strategies: an essential skill shown to help reduce the risk of future abuse.

 Group Homes

-Due to the high rate of children verified or at risk of human trafficking, our group homes are licensed by the Florida Department of Children and Families to provide specialized care and support.
+Manatee Children’s Services was the first agency to open licensed group homes for foster children in Manatee County.
+Due to the high number of children who have been verified as victims of, or are at risk of, human trafficking, our group homes are licensed by the Florida Department of Children and Families to provide specialized, trauma-informed care and support.

 People Taking a Photo